 # Could check CloudWatch metrics, or RDS status here

-# For simplicity, return maintenance page for all 5xx
+# For simplicity, return error page for all 5xx

 <html>